Be Aware of Your Rights Before Responding to Police Interrogation in New Jersey

 Possible Consequences if I Refuse to Stop and Identify with a Police Officer

 Failure to stop and identify oneself when prompted by a New Jersey law official could result in arrest.
 An officer who is conducting an investigation and has reasonable suspicion that you are an involved party has the right to require you to identify yourself.
 No physical identification cards or papers transfer hands in this type of legal request.
-However, if you refuse to state your legal name to the officer or, worse, refuse to stop, you are subject to arrest and criminal charges.
+However, if you refuse to state your legal name to the officer or, worse, refuse to stop, you may be subject to arrest and criminal charges.